trimesh/cascadio/README.md

 Currently this works on non-MUSL flavors of Linux, Windows x64, and MacOS x64+ARM.
 You can check [PyPi](https://pypi.org/project/cascadio/#files) for current platforms.

+### :warning: :warning: :warning: :warning:
-:warning: :warning: PyPI has a size limit, and each release of this is large!
-We will *not* be keeping every release on PyPi (i.e. if we run out of space we delete versions) so be very careful pinning the version! :warning: :warning:
+PyPI has a size limit, and each release of this is large!
+We will *not* be keeping every release on PyPi (i.e. if we run out of space we delete versions) so be very careful pinning the version!

 We'll keep the following versions as "LTS" style releases on PyPi:
 ```